 How do you treat spider and varicose veins?

-At our Houston area vein clinics, we treat spider veins with sclerotherapy, the most common form of treatment for this condition.
+At our Houston and Dallas area vein clinics, we treat spider veins with sclerotherapy, the most common form of treatment for this condition.
 The process involves injecting you with a solution that will cause the lining of your blood vessel to collapse and stick together.
 The blood then begins to clot, and the vessel turns to scar tissue over time.
 This makes the veins invisible from the surface of your skin.

 In some instances, we may seal your spider veins with a catheter or laser.
 In these cases, heat is used to seal the vein.
 This also results in scar tissue formation, which will gradually become less noticeable over time.